Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

-People lived in tribes and each tribe had their own gods.
-With the advent of agriculture, the tribes coalesced into towns and cities and states.
-Sometimes the gods of the various tribes ruled jointly; sometimes one god would supersede all the others.
+People lived in tribes, and each tribe had its own gods.
+With the advent of agriculture, the tribes coalesced into towns, cities, and states.
+Sometimes the gods of the various tribes ruled jointly; sometimes, one god would supersede all the others.

 Tribal people wanted a fierce god who could protect them in conflicts with other tribes.
 It was a case of “My god can beat up your god.”
 This explains the war-like attributes of the god of the Old Testament of the Bible.

-Religion Fosters Group Identity, but Also Creates Divisiveness.
+1. Religion Fosters Group Identity but Also Creates Divisiveness

 Tribal gods gave a group of people an identity.
 This made the group cohesive.
 We are the children of (NAME OF GOD.)
 This group unity undoubtedly helped early mankind to survive.